rust-lang/rfcs/text/0000-standard-lazy-types.md

 The thread-safe variant is implemented similarly to `std::sync::Once`.
 Crucially, it has support for blocking: if many threads call `get_or_init` concurrently, only one will be able to execute the closure, while all other threads will block.
-For this reason, most of `std::sync::OnceCell` API can not be provided in `core`.
+For this reason, most of `std::sync::OnceLock` API can not be provided in `core`.
 In the `sync` case, reliably panicking on re-entrant initialization is not trivial.
 For this reason, the implementation would simply deadlock, with a note that a deadlock might be elevated to a panic in the future.